raspberrypilearning/pacman-terminal/en/step_5.md

   mkdir quarantine/
   ```

   `mkdir` stands for 'make directory'.
-The command you typed in created a new directory called `quarantine/` inside the `pi/` directory.
-In the image, you can see that I have also checked my directory exists by using `ls`:
+The command you typed in created a new directory called `quarantine` inside the `pi` directory.
+In the image, you can see that I have also used the `ls` command to check that my directory exists:

   ![MKDIR Command](images/mkdircommand.png)

 ### Let's catch our first ghost!

-+ Navigate into the `Documents/` directory using the commands you learned in the last step.
++ Navigate into the `Documents` directory using the commands you learned in the last step.

   --- hints ---
   --- hint ---